SravanaSandhya123/ScraperDashboard/MULTI_PORT_DEPLOYMENT.md

 🚀 Starting file_manager on port 5002...
 ✅ file_manager started on port 5002

+🚀 Starting eproc_websocket on port 5020...
+✅ eproc_websocket started on port 5020

+🚀 Starting eproc_api on port 5021...
+✅ eproc_api started on port 5021

+🚀 Starting scrapers_api on port 5022...
+✅ scrapers_api started on port 5022

 🚀 Starting eproc_server on port 5023...
 ✅ eproc_server started on port 5023

 🚀 Starting system_usage on port 5024...
 ✅ system_usage started on port 5024

+🚀 Starting analytics_api on port 8001...
+✅ analytics_api started on port 8001

+🚀 Starting additional_analytics on port 8002...
+✅ additional_analytics started on port 8002

 🚀 Starting dashboard_api on port 8004...
 ✅ dashboard_api started on port 8004